YasserYka/enOne-widgets/widgets/wordoftheday/README.md

 # Key Of The Word

-Generates a word and definition
+Generates a random word with definition and prononciation